Udaybhan19/MobileFace_dataset/README.md

 The zip file contains a folder with 87 gallery images for the face verification task.
 These are cropped front face images, with the name of images corresponding to the Subject ID.

 ## License Agreement
-- Please sign and send the license agreement to the email address provided below to receive the password for the zip files.
+- Please sign and send the license agreement to the email addresses provided below to receive the password for the zip files.
-- If you have any questions about this dataset, please contact Udaybhan Rathore at [udayrathore748@gmail.com](mailto:udayrathore748@gmail.com).
+- If you have any questions about this dataset, please contact at [akagarwal@iiserb.ac.in](mailto:akagarwal@iiserb.ac.in) or [udayrathore748@gmail.com](mailto:udayrathore748@gmail.com).